Seagather/Marshal-Fitness-Arena/README.md

 * [Wireframe Final Version](https://seagather.github.io/Marshal-Fitness-Arena/wireframes/marshal-fitness-wireframe.pdf)

 ## UX
-The focus here is ensuring that users find value in what the gym provides, usable, useful, desirable, findable, credible and accessible
+The focus here is ensuring that users find value in what the gym provides, more so it was a deliberate act to make it usable, useful, desirable, findable, credible and accessible

 * Home Page: subtly displays an embed-responsive-16by9 video-style of unisex with dark overlay on top and the **About Us** information
 * Gallery Page: maximizes Bootstrap4 Carousel to showcase the training ground cum gym facilities and the company's ethos